higherrrrrrr/higherrrrrrr.fun/documentation/whitepaper.md

 After any pre-launch allocations (e.g., team, community, or liquidity pool), the protocol sets the token’s **mint authority** to `None`.
 This step assures participants that no additional tokens can be minted in the future.

 ### 4.3.
-Reference Allocation for CULT
+Supply Allocation for CULT

-Below is an **example** allocation for the flagship **CULT** token.
-Other projects can adapt this structure to their own needs, including sending various amounts to different addresses or multi-sigs:
+To ensure a balanced and transparent distribution, the CULT token supply is allocated as follows:

 1. **20% to Team (Held in Squads Multisig)**
-   - **7.77%** for the **current team**:
+   - **7.77%** earmarked for the **current team**:
-     - **3.33%** for **Carl** (lead developer)
+     - **3.33%** specifically allocated to **Carl** (lead developer).
-     - ~**4.44%** for other key contributors
+     - ~**4.44%** for other current team members and advisors.
-   - **12.33%** reserved for future expansions, marketing, strategic OTC sales, and broader ecosystem initiatives.
+   - **12.33%** reserved for **future expansions**, marketing, strategic OTC sales, and broader ecosystem initiatives.
-   - **Vesting**: The 7.77% allocated to current team/advisors vests linearly over **12 months**.
-All team funds remain in a **Squads multisig**.
+   - **Vesting**: The 7.77% allocated to current team/advisors will vest linearly over **12 months**.
+This ensures alignment and continuous development.
+All of these funds remain in the **Squads multisig**, requiring multiple signatures for any disbursement.
+The 12.33% expansion reserve is likewise held in the same multisig, released only by team or governance approval.

 2. **5% to Seed HARDER/CULT Liquidity**
-   - Establishes an LP with matching deflationary/floor mechanics.
-   - **Note**: “HARDER” tokens would also be subject to their own burn or fee mechanisms, if chosen.
+   - Establishes a **HARDER/CULT** LP with similar fee mechanics (0.5% burned on the token side, 0.5% of SOL or HARDER side can be directed to the floor support for CULT).
+   - **Note:** The “HARDER” tokens traded against CULT will be burned on their side to maintain deflationary principles, while the CULT side supports the floor for CULT.

 3. **15% to $HARDER & $IDK Communities**
-   - Used for airdrops, bridging claims, or other distribution methods to reward existing communities.
+   - Airdrops, bridging claims, or other distribution methods to reward existing HARDER/IDK holders.

 4. **60% to Single-Sided Launch Pool**
-   - Placed into an Orca CL pool for open trading and fair price discovery.
+   - Placed into an Orca CL pool for open trading.

-> **Note**: This is a starting template.
-Different projects can adjust these allocations (or fee distributions) as they see fit.
+   - Ensures fair “price discovery” from day one, with no insider advantage.

+> **Note**: These allocations can be re-evaluated before final deployment if the community signals strong feedback.
+However, the above structure should mitigate excessive FUD by providing substantial liquidity, rewarding early communities, and giving the team enough stake to continue building without overshadowing the ecosystem.

 ---